Israeli bombing of the Gaza Strip: Analysis

-By October 2024, Israel said it bombed 40,000 locations in the Gaza Strip (which is 360 km2).
+By October 2024, Israel said it bombed 40,000 locations in the Gaza Strip (which is 360 km^{2}).
 By one estimate, the bomb tonnage dropped on Gaza is more than 70,000 tonnes, which academic Robert Pape noted surpassed the combined bomb tonnage dropped on Dresden, Hamburg, and London in World War II.
 He also stated that "Gaza will also go down as a place name denoting one of history's heaviest conventional bombing campaigns."
 Satellite imagery showed at least 69% of all buildings were damaged or destroyed, which surpasses the scale of destruction in Cologne and Dresden and approaches that of Hamburg during World War II.